 Leviticus 22:9 (NKJV) “They shall therefore keep My ordinance, lest they bear sin for it and die thereby, if they profane it: I the LORD sanctify them.”

 On the way down the mountain Jesus answers their question about the prophecy of Elijah in Malachi 4:5-6.
-Jesus essentially tells them that Elijah will come again before His Second Coming (see Revelation 11), but in another sense, Elijah had come, John the Baptist came in the spirit and power of Elijah (Luke 1:17).
+Jesus essentially tells them that Elijah will come again (literally, physically) before His Second Coming (see Revelation 11), but in another sense, Elijah had come (spiritually), John the Baptist came in the spirit and power of Elijah (Luke 1:17).